wp-plugins/sell-from-blog/readme.txt

 = 0.87 =
 * Sends notification to admin after each transaction (can be turned off)
 * Additional data is saved to the database after each transaction (code, email, date, IP)
-* A Dashboard widget shows you how many codes you have left and last 25 transactions
+* A Dashboard widget shows you how many codes you have left and info on last 25 transactions

 = 0.86 =
 * Polish (pl_PL) translation added.